Lake Erie Crushers

-The Lake Erie Crushers are a professional baseball team based in Avon, Ohio, a city near the southern shore of Lake Erie.
-They are members of the West Division of the Frontier League, an independent baseball league which is not affiliated with Major League Baseball.
-The Crushers won the 2009 Frontier League championship in their inaugural season.
+The Lake Erie Crushers (often referred as the Grapes) are a professional baseball team based in Avon, Ohio.
+They compete in the Frontier League (FL) as a member of the Central Division in the Midwest Conference, and began play as an expansion team in 2009.

+The Crushers won the 2009 Frontier Cup in their inaugural season.
 They defeated the River City Rascals, three games to two, after losing the first two games of the series.

 History

 Avon Professional Baseball unveiled the name and logo on Thursday, December 4, 2008, of the Frontier League team that will begin play in Avon.
 The name was chosen from entries submitted in a "Name the Team" contest sponsored by The Morning Journal.
 The owner of the team, Steven Edelson, said more than 800 team name ideas were submitted.

 After years of talk, Frontier League officials decided to put a team in Lorain County.
 After initially hinting it would be in Lorain, they decided to go with Avon because, rumor was they were not happy with the stadium Lorain was offering them, which is now known as The Pipe Yard.

 The "Name the Team" contest was launched in October, and the hundreds of entries were whittled down.
 Fans then voted on finalist selections, choosing from Ohio, Lorain County, Avon, Cleveland or Lake Erie for the team location name and the Groove, Ironmen, Red Tails, Artichokes, Crushers, Walleyes, and Woollies for the team name.

 In their inaugural season in 2009, the Lake Erie Crushers won the Frontier League championship after a 57-38 regular season.
 They rallied to eliminate the Kalamazoo Kings, three games to two, before rallying from a 2-0 series deficit to defeat the River City Rascals in the Frontier League Championship Series, 3-2, with a 13-10 Game 5 victory on the road on Sept.
 23, 2009.

-The Crushers also reached the Frontier League postseason in 2011, 2013, 2014 and 2019.
+The Crushers also reached the Frontier League postseason in 2011, 2013, 2014, 2019, 2024, and 2025.
 They reached the Frontier League Championship Series once during that span, being swept by the Schaumburg Boomers, three games to none.